Have You Been Paying Attention?

-Have You Been Paying Attention? (abbreviated on social media as HYBPA? and stylised on-screen as Have you been paying attention? in sentence case) is an Australian panel game television quiz show on Network 10.
+Have You Been Paying Attention? (abbreviated as HYBPA?) is an Australian panel game television quiz show on Network 10.
 The series, which is produced by Working Dog Productions, is a mix of news and comedy which sees host Tom Gleisner quiz five guests (of whom Ed Kavalee and Sam Pang are permanent panellists) on the week's top news stories.

 Despite a disappointing start in ratings, and initially a change in timeslot and format, the series has proven to be a consistent performer for Network Ten, having its ratings increase with successive seasons and receiving critical acclaim.
-The show won two Logies in 2017 for Best Entertainment Program and Most Outstanding Entertainment Program, one in 2018 for Most Popular Comedy Program, two in 2019 for Most Outstanding Entertainment Program and for Most Popular Comedy Program and one in 2022 for Most Popular Comedy Program.
+The show has won a total of nine Logie Awards, for Most Popular Entertainment Program (2017), Most Outstanding Entertainment Program (2017 and 2019), Most Popular Comedy Program (2018, 2019, 2022 and 2023) and Best Comedy Entertainment Program (2024 and 2025).

 Format

 The series sees the host ask guests a range of news-related questions.
 In turn, guests frequently give humorous or satirical answers, but only correct answers are awarded points.
-The series has also become known for its banter between its serious moderator and its not as serious contestants.
+Guests receive 10 points for correct answers but are not deducted any points for incorrect answers.
+The series has also become known for its banter between its serious moderator and its not as serious contestants, as well as between the contestants themselves.
 In addition to questions regarding the previous week's events, the contestants are also quizzed in various other games.
 Generally, two of these segments are played in each episode.